codex-team/codex/docs/development.md

 Create a new database with the name, say, `codexdb` with `utf8_general_ci` collation.

 Open `IMPORT` tab and choose `!_codexdb.sql` file to import.
-In this file SQL-requests to make a complete database skeleton.
+In this file you can find SQL-requests to make a complete database skeleton.

 ```
 codex